Stapes.js

 });

-If you do not want your set to trigger an event set
+If you do not want your set to trigger any events set

 the optional silent flag to true